 □Image Document ID: Selects the metadata field that contains the value that links to the image load file.
 Usually, this field is Document ID.

 □Source and Attachment relationship: When importing native source and attachment documents, select the load file that defines the relationships.
-If you are using a .DAT file, in the Field defining Source and Attachment relationship list, select one of these options.
-If there are no values in the chosen field, the job still runs but reports an error.
+If you are using a .DAT file, in the Source and Attachment relationship list, select one of these options.
+If there are no values in the selected field, the job still runs but reports an error.

-♦LFP: Use child designation from the LFP load file to create source attachment relationships.
+♦LFP: Use the child designation from the LFP load file to create the source and attachment relationships.

-♦Parent Doc ID: If this option is selected, Ringtail expects attachment documents to contain the Document ID of the parent document in the chosen field.
+♦Parent Doc ID: If this option is selected, the application expects attachment documents to contain the Document ID of the parent document in the selected field.

-♦Attachment Doc ID: If this option is selected, Ringtail expects parent documents to contain the Document IDs of the attachment documents.
-If there are multiple attachments for one parent document, the Document IDs must be separated by a comma or a semi-colon.
+♦Attachment Doc IDs: If this option is selected, the application expects parent documents to contain the Document IDs of the attachment documents.
+If there are multiple attachments for one parent document, separate the Document IDs by a comma or a semi-colon.

-♦Family Range: If this option is selected, Ringtail expects all documents to contain a range of Document IDs, for example, DOC_0000001 - DOC_0000015.
+♦Family Range: If this option is selected, the application expects all documents to contain a range of Document IDs, for example, DOC_0000001 - DOC_0000015.
 The first Document ID is the parent, and all other Document IDs between the first and last, including the last, are attachments. .

 oGet Next - Levels Based: Uses the levels selected on the Levels page as the document ID.
-Ringtail generates the document ID based on existing documents in the level.
+The application generates the document ID based on existing documents in the level.

 □To set the number of padding zeroes to use for the page number portion of the document ID of the imported documents, select a value in the Page length list.